elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 The syntax is to put the function and its input on the left side of the `::` and the return value's type on the right side.
 Be aware that types *may* omit parentheses.

 In code, function specs are written with the `@spec` attribute, typically placed immediately before the function definition.
-If you have multiple functions of the same arity that rely on pattern matching or guard clauses, then they will share a single `@spec`.
 Specs can describe both public and private functions.
 The function name and the number of arguments used in the `@spec` attribute must match the function it describes.

 Elixir supports compound types as well.
 For example, a list of integers has type `[integer]`, or maps that define keys and types (see the example below).